AnnaGilthorpe/Challenge1/READMEfinal.md

 The work was carried out to ensure those with disabilities can fully engage with the site.
 It allows them to access it using assistive technologies eg. video captions, screen readers and braille keyboards.
 The 'cleaner code' and added semantic HTML will also help boost the site's search engine optimisation.

+I am passionate about accessiblity so this was a great first challenge!

 This challenge helped me learn about and how to implement HTML, CSS, Git practices and code.
-It ensured my use of Git commands and workflow to become second nature and allowed me to apply what I have learnt in my bootcamp sessions to a 'real-life' example.
+It has help me build on my knowledge and researching finer details of HTML semantics, CSS elements, classes and ids and logging my work on Git Hub.
+This ensured my use of Git commands and workflow to become second nature and allowed me to apply what I have learnt in my bootcamp sessions to a 'real-life' example.
 It has been the first project where I have had to problem solve solo, without close direction, which was challenging and enjoyable in equal measure.

 The finer details of what I have learnt include:-
 <ul>